Ricky656/TheTechLab-game/README.md

 # Introduction #

 Welcome to The Tech Lab!
-This is a small game built using Unity ver.2020.3.29f1, and written in C#.
+This is a small, 2D Puzzle-Platformer built using Unity ver.2020.3.29f1, and written in C#.

 ## Playing the game ##